Study of Viveka Chudamani

 Course Requirements

 Sanskrut Bhakti understands the constraints of the adult learners and their burning desire to learn Sanskrit.
 Therefore students are expected to attend the live lessons.
 The live sessions offer opportunities for interaction and doubt clearance.
+In addition, it is expected that students will be required to spend at least 2 hours of self study per week in preparation for the live sessions.

-However, in respect of the teacher and fellow students all absences have to be reported in advance by email.
+All absences have to be reported in advance by email.

 All course communication related to Sanskrut Bhakti is via email and WhatsApp using Internet-links to course resources.